 Whenever you want to look for something in the Library, the Library search http://encore.essex.ac.uk/ should be your first port of call.
 The library search engine contains details of all materials held by the Library, whether printed, electronic, audio-visual or microform.

-To find a particular book in the Library, use the library search engine and search using words from the title or author in the catalogue, if you want to see what books the Library has on a specific topic, use subject keywords.
-Once you have found a relevant title you need to look at the full catalogue record for that book in order to be able to find it in the Library.
+To find a particular book in the Library, use the library search engine and search using words from the title or author, if you want to see what books the Library has on a specific topic, use subject keywords.
+Once you have found a relevant title you need to look at the full record for that book in order to be able to find it in the Library.

 Journals are publications which are issued at regular intervals, rather than being complete in just one issue, as most books are.
 They may also be called serials or periodicals for this reason.
 Examples of journals might be a daily newspaper, a weekly tv guide or an annual yearbook.